kstomar/minor-project/README.md

 Internal RAGNARSON Interview Refactor App
 =========================================

-Basic JSON API - Collection of TvShows watched by user
+Basic JSON API - Collection of TvShows watched by users

 How to run locally
 ------------------